Adding a bathroom costs an average of $35,000

 Addition | $400–$550 |

-Permits can range from $50 to $2,000, depending on your location and the scope of your project.
-Typically, you'll need permits for electrical work, framing, drywall, plumbing, and certain finishes.
+Building permits cost $50 to $2,000, depending on location and project scope.
+You’ll likely need one for electrical, framing, drywall, plumbing, and some finishes.
 Since requirements vary by area, it's important to check with your local code enforcement office.
-Permits are generally necessary if you're planning to:
+Permits are necessary if you're planning to:

 Alter the existing floor plan